 Top mesothelioma attorneys will travel to you to gather all the information they need.
 Then, they will work on your behalf in the courtroom.
 Clients can focus on their health and treatment while their mesothelioma lawyer handles everything related to the case.

 What if a loved one is too ill to pursue a case?

 If a loved one who is diagnosed with mesothelioma isn’t healthy enough to pursue a case, family members or loved ones may work with a mesothelioma attorney to collect the necessary information.

 I was diagnosed with asbestosis and received a settlement.
 Now I have mesothelioma.
 Can I file a second lawsuit?

-Several states do allow victims to file a mesothelioma lawsuit, even after a previously filed a lawsuit for another asbestos-related disease.
-However, mesothelioma is considered to be a progressed form of an asbestos-related illness, so filing a second claim can be tricky.
-A mesothelioma lawyer can help convince the court a second illness is deserving of compensation.
+Most states do allow victims to file a mesothelioma lawsuit, even after previously filing a lawsuit for another asbestos-related disease.
+However, mesothelioma is considered to be a progressed form of an asbestos-related illness, so filing a second claim may be challenging.
+A mesothelioma lawyer can help navigate those challenges and convince the court a second illness is deserving of consideration.